We define a successful Resident Scholar Project as being one in which you:

 Extraordinary Circumstances: Residents who are unable to complete scholar residency requirements due to extraordinary circumstances will have the opportunity to discuss with the Program Director the development of extended deadline time-lines for submission of scholar requirements.

-Off cycle Residents: Please consult your site director about the deadlines for, and presentation of, your PIP and Resident Scholar Project.
+Off cycle Residents: Please consult your site director about the deadlines for, and presentation of, your QIP and Resident Scholar Project.